Skip to main content

 Remove Members from Recipient Groups

-To add members to a recipient group, do the following:
+To remove members from a recipient group, follow these steps:

-1. Navigate to Recipient Groups and choose the recipient group type (Invite Only or System).
+1. Go to Recipient Groups and choose the recipient group type (Invite Only or System).

 2. Hover over the recipient group to which you want to add members, click the vertical ellipses and select Member Management.

-• In the Members not in this group section, select the checkbox for members you want to remove from the recipient group.
-You can filter member email IDs by city, country, location, member role, organization type, organization, recipient group and state.
+• In the Members in this group section, select the checkbox for members you want to remove from the recipient group.
+You can filter member email IDs by city, country, location, member role, organization type, organization, recipient group, and state.

 Clone a Recipient Group